Wingecarribee Animal Shelter

 Cat cuddling helps to socialise kittens and cats, which is important to help the cats learn to be comfortable with new people and to become more adoptable as a result.

 Cat treats and toys are available for cat cuddling volunteers to use while in the cattery.

-Impound periods, impound fees and registration fees
+Impound periods, impound fees, and animal registration

 All impounded animals are held for the statutory periods:

 - 14 days for registered and micro-chipped dogs and cats.